peepee-boy/g-wolves-sdk-nrf/README.rst

-nRF Connect SDK: sdk-nrf
+The SDK of the Gwolf Mouse and Keyboard
 ########################

 .. contents::
    :local:
    :depth: 2

-This repository contains the Nordic-specific source code additions to open source projects (Zephyr RTOS and MCUboot).
+This repository base on the nRF Connect SDK(v1.5.1), and need the development environment from Nordicsemi.
+This repository contains the specific source code additions to open source projects (nRF Connect SDK, Zephyr RTOS and MCUboot).
 It must be combined with nrfxlib and the repositories that use the same naming convention to build the provided samples and to use the additional subsystems and libraries.

 The following repositories must be combined with sdk-nrf: